Orthopedic vs Memory Foam Dog Bed: What's the Actual Difference?

 - Dogs with diagnosed arthritis or hip dysplasia: veterinarians routinely recommend high-density orthopedic beds

-- Brachycephalic breeds: their compact build causes unique joint loading; see our elevated bed guide for flat-faced dogs
+- Brachycephalic breeds: their compact build causes unique joint loading; see our improved bed guide for flat-faced dogs

 Memory Foam Comfort Layer Adds Value For: